 What is a DNS A record?

-The ‘A’ stands for ‘address’ and this is the most fundamental type of DNS record, it indicates the IP address of a given domain.
-For example if you pull the DNS records of google.com, the ‘A’ record currently returns an IP address of: 126.96.36.199.
+The ‘A’ stands for ‘address’ and this is the most fundamental type of DNS record: it indicates the IP address of a given domain.
+For example, if you pull the DNS records of cloudflare.com, the A record currently returns an IP address of: 126.96.36.199.

-Example of an A record:
+Here is an example of an A record:

-The vast majority of websites only have one A record, but it’s possible to have several.
+The vast majority of websites only have one A record, but it is possible to have several.
 Some higher profile websites will have several different A records as part of a technique called round robin load balancing, which can distribute request traffic to one of several IP addresses, each hosting identical content.